-These Indiana historic districts blend well-preserved landmarks, retail fun and vestiges of the good old days
+These Indiana historic districts blend well-preserved landmarks, retail fun and hints of nostalgia, making them great group destinations on any itinerary

 Guided tours of New Harmony (pop.
 800) allow entrance into some of the original buildings scattered about town.
 Also available are cell phone tours and maps for self-guided walks.
 Walking tours typically last two hours and start with a 10-minute orientation film at the Atheneum Visitor Center.
 Tours with step-on interpreters can stop at a number of historic sites or merely go past them.
 Sites include simple frame houses, Community House #2 (once a dormitory for men and women), Thrall’s Opera House (originally a dormitory) and the Working Men’s Institute Museum and Library.
 Also of note is the town’s Harmonist Labyrinth, designed as a place of meditation and reflection with only one true path to the center.